kubic71/kubic71.github.io/_posts/2021-03-23-meaning-of-life.md

 title:  "On the Meaning of life, universe, and everything"
 categories: self-growth
 ---

+**Sidenote:**
+This post has quickly turned from "Search for a meaning" to something like "Rules for life 101".
+I have initially considered creating a separate post for the "Rules", to make them distinct from the "Meaning of life", but then I changed my mind.
+I think that specific meaning gives rise to a set of rules that best fullfil that meaning.
+And vice versa, having some set of rules you consistently follow (you can call it principles or morals, if you want) gives you a sense of fullfilment, it provides you with a meaning in and of itself.
+Hence I think these two are inseparable, so that's why only one post instead of two.

 ## Meaning of life
 ### Source of motivation
 Meaning and purpose in life is like a guiding compass that gives you direction in life and helps you overcome unavoidable harsh struggles.
 It is the ultimate motivating factor.
 Not having a meaning runs the risk of doing things that are easy and plesurable short-term but lead nowhere in the long-run.
 Do things for the right reasons, things that are in line with your meaning nad purpose, things that you won't regret when you are in your 80s.